 “I can’t exercise late or I will be up all night”.
 True or False?

-The Myth: You can’t sleep after exercise
+Myth: You can’t sleep after exercise

-Busted: Exercise helps sleep
+Fact: Exercise helps sleep

 Research by The Journal of Sleep found that vigorous exercise late at night made no disturbance to the length or quality of sleep.
 Some participants exercised vigorously for 35 minutes before they slept and some did no exercise at all.
 The results found that the participants slept just as well when they were rested as they did when they had trained.